dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 As already mentioned, `MembershipTable` is used as a rendezvous point for silos to find each other and Orleans clients to find silos and also helps coordinate the agreement on the membership view.
 We currently have 4 implementation of the `MembershipTable`: based on Azure Table, SQL server, Apache Zookeper and in-memory emaulation for development.

-Upon startup every silo writes itself into a well-known table (passed via config) in a configured data storage such as [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/) or one provided by a ADO.NET.
-When Azure Table Storage is used, the Azure deployment id is used as a partition key and the silo identity (`ip:port:epoch`) as row key (epoch is just time in ticks when this silo started).
-Thus `ip:port:epoch` is guaranteed to be unique in a given Orleans deployment.
-Otherwise the deployment ID is configured as appropriate for the given deployment environment and storage backend in configuration.

-The suspicion is written using optimistic concurrency control based on [Azure Table ETags](http://msdn.microsoft.com/en-us/library/azure/dd179427.aspx).

-1. For implementation of this feature we utilize the support for [batch transactions provided by Azure table](http://msdn.microsoft.com/en-us/library/azure/dd894038.aspx) (transactions over rows with the same partition key) or properly locked rows in a relational database.
+1. [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/) - in this implementation we use Azure deployment ID as a partition key and the silo identity (`ip:port:epoch`) as row key.
+Together they guaratee unique silo key per silo.
+For concurrency control we use optimistic concurrency control based on [Azure Table ETags](http://msdn.microsoft.com/en-us/library/azure/dd179427.aspx).
+For multi row transactions we utilize the support for [batch transactions provided by Azure table](http://msdn.microsoft.com/en-us/library/azure/dd894038.aspx) (transactions over rows with the same partition key)

-2.
+2. SQL Server - deployment ID is configured as appropriate for the given deployment environment and storage backend in configuration and silo identity (`ip:port:epoch`) is used as primart table key. or properly locked rows in a relational database.

+3. Zookeper -

 ### Configuration: